 Some cities like San Francisco have a compost program that goes along with the garbage collection program, so even if you don’t have a garden or farm, you can still put your food scraps into the compost bin and it will be collected and used for a farm.

 3. Make broth

-I often give my dog broccoli stalk bits.
+I often give my dog broccoli stalk bits (that’s my dog Lentil in the photo below…isn’t she sweet!).
 Since it’s tough, it’s a fun thing for her to chew on…almost like a rawhide bone!
 I give my dog a little bit of broccoli just about every time I make it and now when I get out the cutting board and start chopping a vegetable, she runs into the kitchen thinking that she’ll get a broccoli stalk.

 If you’ve never given your dog raw broccoli before, start out with just a little bit and see how they react.
 Broccoli should be fine for dogs in small amounts, but it’s always best to see how they do with a little bit first.
 As with other animals, make sure to not give your dog too much as it could potentially cause digestive upset.

 Use several full broccoli stalks to make a pureed soup.
 Chop up the stalks and cook it with broth, any other vegetables you want (like onions or garlic) and seasonings, then puree with a hand blender.
 Add cream if you want cream of broccoli soup.
 Check out my broccoli soup recipe here!

 7. Chicken or Goat Feed (in limited amounts)

 Many people have backyard chickens or goats for the eggs and goat milk.
 Broccoli stalks are a great supplement to their diet.
 Of course, it shouldn’t be the only thing they’re eating, but it’s a good way to make use of it!
 Make sure to not give them too much as large amounts could potentially cause digestive upset.